 There was a time in this country when a man out of high school could get a job at a grocery store, have a house, get married, have a few kids, get a new car every few years, etc and his wife didn’t have to work to make ends meet unless she wanted to.
 Now it takes two incomes to barely scrape by.
 It is a different world for the kids today.

 And they wonder why so many are pulling kids out of public school and homeschooling today.
 I am just one person and I don’t profess to know how to solve all these problems for they are so deep.
 I am hoping that we can all come together soon and stop the extremism and get things on a better path.

 Do you use body armor?
 Have you or are you considering making your child’s pack bulletproof?
 Have you ever been in a situation where you stopped a bullet with armor?

-What steps do you think are needed to fix some of underlying problems causing these violent incidents?
+What steps do you think are needed to fix some of the underlying problems causing these violent incidents?
 Please keep it civil and well thought out.
-Helping me prove that these things can be discussed in civil manner.
+Helping me prove that these things can be discussed in a civil manner.